Unified reconstruction of the Lyman-alpha power spectrum with Hamiltonian Monte Carlo: Forward modeling

 Let us first investigate the performance of forward modeling for \poned.
 We define 20 linearly-interpolated loglinear bins between $k=0.07~$\impc\ and $50~$\impc\ for $k^2P_\ell(k)$, limiting ourselves to only the monopole and quadrupole terms.
 Note that we estimate the knots of $k^2P_\ell(k)$ instead of $P_\ell(k)$, as this quantity is smoother in $\ln k$ and better suited for linear interpolation.
 The integrations in Eq.~(\ref{eq:p1d_integ}) are evaluated using Gauss-Legendre quadrature with 30 points for the isotropic $P_0-0.5P_2$ term and Gauss-Laguerre quadrature with ten points for the $1.5\mu^2P_2$ term.
 The integration accuracy improves with an increasing number of $k$ bins (not as much with quadrature evaluation points), but this reduces the constraining power in each $k$ bin.
 Our parameter choices optimize these two competing objectives.

 Intuitively, we do not expect to reconstruct the quadrupole from \poned\ alone since the transverse information is integrated out from \poned.
 The uncertainty should flow to the monopole term, such that the forward model ``fails" to gain information beyond the prior.
 To test this, we match the forward model to the input model exactly, i.e., creating a noiseless \poned\ data vector using two multipoles with the integration technique described above.
 The mock \poned\ data vector is calculated on 50 linearly spaced points between $k=0.07~$Mpc and $1.9~$Mpc, and assigned a 3\% precision on all points, approximating an improved DESI measurement beyond the early data release measurement at $z=2.4$ \cite{karacayliOptimal1dDesiEdr2023}.
-We impose a loose Gaussian prior on each knot centered at the true value $k^2P_\ell^\mathrm{true}(k)$ with standard deviation equal to $\sigma = 0.5 |k^2P_\ell^\mathrm{true}(k)| + 0.2$.
+We impose a loose Gaussian prior on each bin centered at the true value $k^2P_\ell^\mathrm{true}(k)$ with standard deviation equal to $\sigma = 0.5 |k^2P_\ell^\mathrm{true}(k)| + 0.2$.
 After 5,000 warmup steps and 5,000 samples drawn, the forward model marginally improves upon the prior \emph{only} for the monopole.

 This means, as expected, that we need external information to reconstruct \pthreed\ from \poned\ alone.
 Before including additional data sets, we assess the usefulness of our quadrupole-to-monopole ratio formula in Eq.~(\ref{eq:quad_mono_ratio}).
 Assuming this ratio holds for all physical scenarios, we can marginalize only four fitting parameters within a reasonable range instead of arbitrary $k$ bins of the quadrupole.
-We impose a uniform prior between $\alpha^*_i\pm0.1$ for each parameter, where $a^*_i$ is the best-fit value. \footnote{Using a Gaussian prior instead of a uniform prior for $\alpha_i$ parameters produces similar results.}
+We impose a uniform prior\footnote{Using a Gaussian prior instead of a uniform prior for $\alpha_i$ parameters produces similar results.} between $\alpha^*_i\pm0.1$ for each parameter, where $a^*_i$ are the same best-fit values from Fig.~\ref{fig:multipole_monopole_ratio}.

-Fig.~\ref{fig:rec_p1d_alone} shows the reconstructed monopole for both models.
+Fig.~\ref{fig:rec_p1d_alone} shows the reconstructed monopole on the top panel and quadrupole on the bottom panel for both models.